hamidb80/nesper/README.md

 TLDR; Real reason?
 It's a bit of fun in a sometimes tricky field.

 I generally dislike programming C/C++ (despite C's elegance in the small).
 When you just want a hash table in C it's tedious and error prone.
-C++ is about 5 different languages and I have to idea how to use half of them anymore.
+C++ is about 5 different languages and I have no idea how to use half of them anymore.
 Rust doesn't work on half of the boards I want to program.
 MicroPython? ...
 Nope - I need speed and efficiency.

 ## Library